imgag/ClinCNV/doc/germline_CNV_analysis.md

 `CN_change` denotes a copy number of detected variant.

 `loglikelihood` actually says "how more probable is the detected copy number of the particular region comparing to the baseline (diploid or 1 copy for sex chromosomes in males)?".
 You can find more detailed description on [wikipedia](https://en.wikipedia.org/wiki/Bayes_factor#Interpretation) (use the second table).
-According to the table, loglikelihood > 10 means that the strength of evidence in favor of alternative copy number is "Very strong", however, we would recommend you to keep the values even higher (40 or at least 20) - genomic coverage is affected by numerous events such as short indels, batch effects, sequencing depth, technical artifacts, etc., and the genome is quite long so seeing large loglikelihood changes is not so rare there.
+According to the table, loglikelihood > 10 means that the strength of evidence in favor of alternative copy number is "Very strong", however, we would recommend you to keep the values even higher (40 or at least 20) - genomic coverage is affected by numerous events such as short indels causing alignment problems, batch effects, sequencing depth, technical artifacts, etc., and the genome is quite long so seeing large loglikelihood changes is not so rare there.

 `no_of_regions` shows how many datapoints are included into the variant.
 Longer variants usually are more credible (but not always, e.g., long variants with small `loglikelihood` value are likely to be false positives).